unstoppabledomains/dev-docs/partner/domain-actions-guides/get-domain-actions.md

 ```

 :::success Congratulations!
-You have successfully retrieved the domain actions performed by a domain with the Domain Actions API.
+The Domain Actions API has successfully provided the details of domain actions performed by a specified domain.
 :::

 <embed src="/snippets/_discord.md" />